cesetas/Near-SetasEstate-demo/readme.md

 # SETAS ESTATE

-What is this project about (explain your project in one paragraph) Tell us how to clone and build your project
-Explain each function that your contract has and show us how to run them Also, show us how to use your scripts
 ---
 ## About Project:
 Setas Estate is a token-based wep page where anyone can demonstrate his/her estate project whether it is under construction or real built project.
 Project owners can demand tokens from web-site admin or share their tokens to anyone.
 Last but not least anyone can fund the any project on the site.